What can studies of pornography, prostitution, and seedy truck stops contribute to society?

 WHAT CRITICS SAY: “That doesn’t pass the straight-face test.”
 (Andrea Lafferty, CNN)

 WHY IT MATTERS: “Changes in fertility levels have a dramatic impact on society,” Bachrach says, affecting everything from couples’ happiness to the solvency of Social Security.
 One way to understand why these levels rise and fall is to look at historical trends.
 Ireland underwent a well-documented fertility transition in the early 20th century, making it a good study model.

 * * *

 RESEARCHER: Tooru Nemoto, University of California at San Francisco

 TOPIC: HIV risk reduction among Asian sex workers

 WHAT CRITICS SAY: “Wouldn’t the money be better spent on a program to end [prostitution], finding these women the care they need and helping them find legitimate jobs?”
 (Representative Joseph Pitts)

 WHY IT MATTERS: Legal or not, commercial sex plays a critical role in the spread of HIV.
-“To intervene, we must first understand how to prevent transmission by prostitutes of different ethnic and cultural backgrounds, and these people are hard to reach,” explains NIH director Elias Zerhouni.
+“To intervene, we must first understand how to prevent transmission by sex workersof different ethnic and cultural backgrounds, and these people are hard to reach,” explains NIH director Elias Zerhouni.
 Nemoto’s study tests culture-specific strategies on Vietnamese and Thai immigrants, who have been largely ignored in the past.